playframework/playframework/documentation/manual/working/commonGuide/production/cloud/ProductionHeroku.md

 ## Deploying Java 9 application

 Heroku uses OpenJDK 8 to run Java applications by default.
-It cannot automatically determine if another version is needed, so deploying a Java 9 applicaiton will lead to a compilation error on the server.
-If you use a newer version than Java 8, you should declare it in your system.properties file in the project root directory:
+It cannot automatically determine if another version is needed, so deploying a Java 9 application will lead to a compilation error on the server.
+If you use a newer version than Java 8, you should declare it in your `system.properties` file in the project root directory:
 ```txt
 java.runtime.version=9
 ```